paul-pw/LightData/lib/README.md

 # Library

-This directory is intended for project specific (private) libraries. also this is the place where the actual **Light Data** Library lives. for the Libraries to be used in the arduino IDE you need to zip the folder of the library (in the bottom example the folder _Foo_ od _bar_)
+This directory is intended for project specific (private) libraries.

+also this is the place where the **Light Data** Library lives. for the Libraries to be used in the **Arduino IDE** you need to zip the folder of the library
+(in the bottom example the folder _Foo_ or _bar_) and then in the Arduino IDE included over `Sketch/include Libraries/add .ZIP Library` found, added and then with `Sketch/include Libraries/LightData` included _an already zipped and compiling version of the library can be found as an release on github_

-PlatformIO will compile them to static libraries and link into executable file.
+**PlatformIO** will compile them to static libraries and link into executable file. <br>
 The source code of each library should be placed in a an own separate directory ("lib/your_library_name/[here are source files]").